mhyfritz/goontools/README.md

 GOON files?!

-GOON (GenOme jsON) is a simple, flexible format that is easy to process and extend.
+GOON (GenOme jsON) is a simple, flexible format that is easy to process, stream and extend.
 Its specification is the following:

 * a GOON file is a line-delimited JSON (LDJSON) file